NemoLiu1/IB-DP-ECON-HL/README.md

 ###### Measuring labor force

+###### Measuring unemployment
+Unemployment is difficult to measure because the labor market is constantly changing as people enter and exit the labor force.
+There are two ways to measure unemployment:
+1. Count the total number of people in a country who are claiming unemployment benefits from the government.
+This number will almost always under-estimate the actual unemployment figure because many unemployed people do not claim unemployment benefits either because they are only unemployed for a short time, they do not want to apply, or they have enough wealth that they do not qualify for benefits.
+2. The International Labor Organization (ILO) survey counts the number of unemployed people per household.
+This figure will be higher than the claimant count because it includes those who cannot or choose not to claim benefits, but it cannot cover a country’s entire population.

 ###### Problems with this measuring
 Unemployment data is very importent to governments as an indicator of welfare in the country, but calculating an accurate number is problematic dut to:
 1. The difficulty in specifically defining the labor force.